husikl/asar_hybrid_tmp/README.md

 # asar_hybrid_tmp

 ## Overview

-This repository contains action servers to control two 7DoF manipulators and simulation environments for suturing tasks.
-The work is a component of a research paper titled "A Hybrid Framework Combining Task-Motion Planning and Dynamic Behavior Trees for Minimally Invasive Surgery".
+This repository implements concepts from the research paper: "Toward Autonomous Robotic Minimally Invasive Surgery: A Hybrid Framework Combining Task-Motion Planning and Dynamic Behavior Trees."
+It combines a task-motion planner with dynamic behavior trees to enable more robust and autonomous robotic surgical procedures.

 ![Multi-Throw Suturing Example](gifs/dbt.gif)